The Bankrate promise

 What are telematics programs?

 Insurance carriers may use telematics to create usage-based rates for premiums.
 With the data collected, a policy may be curated to fit the exact needs of the driver.
 Telematics may be used to customize a policy by adjusting rates based on factors like miles driven, driving frequency and safe driving habits.

-If you choose a car insurance company with a telematics program, you may opt to enroll in the program.
+If you choose a car insurance company with a telematics program, which is increasingly common, you may opt to enroll in the program.
 The enrollment process may differ between carriers, but you will typically either download the telematics app or use an in-vehicle device.

 You may be surprised by the amount of information a carrier can retrieve about a driver via telematics.
 Examples of the type of data collected and used may include:

 - Number of miles driven

 - How often there is rapid acceleration